-If the player with the ball continues to play he will deny medical attention for the injured player.
+If the player with the ball continues to play he will deny medical attention to the injured player.

-Bad sportsmanship is simply bad behaviors that show disrespect to others.
+Bad sportsmanship is simply bad behavior that shows disrespect to others.

 Soccer provides opportunities for kids to develop discipline, respect, teamwork, and staying positive.